- Type of partnership

 Major underlying problems in the landscape include a lack of patrols and monitoring, and lack of alternative, sustainable business models meaning there is no economic sustainability for long-term protection of the forest.

-PT Royal Lestari Utama (RLU) are pioneering an innovative model in nature conservation as well as socially inclusive rubber plantation development, which will transform a heavily degraded landscape into a productive area through reforestation and sustainable rubber.
+PT Royal Lestari Utama (RLU) are pioneering an innovative model in nature conservation as well as developing a socially inclusive rubber plantation, which will transform a heavily degraded landscape into a productive area through reforestation and sustainable rubber.

 WWF-Indonesia and RLU are supported through the Partnerships for Forests programme to manage this innovative approach to develop a responsible business that includes protecting its endemic population of critically endangered Sumatran elephants.